dhutapratama/docs/mail.md

     return Attachment::fromData(fn () => $this->content, 'Photo Name');

-Laravel also provides additional methods that you may use to customize your attachments.
+Lets also provides additional methods that you may use to customize your attachments.
 For example, you may use the `as` and `withMime` methods to customize the file's name and MIME type:

     return Attachment::fromPath('/path/to/file')
             ->as('Photo Name')